nromanen/devops_2025/kateryna_kravchuk/task_11/task_11.md

 }
 ```

-Another way to verify - `show dbs`, where *lians* shoud have a greater volume that before.
+Another way to verify - `show dbs`, where *lians* should have a greater volume that before.

 ```bash
 admin   40.00 KiB